 New Enrollment Center Locations

-The Contractor shall submit proposed enrollment center locations to the Indiana State Police (ISP) for review and approval prior to establishing operations.
+The parties shall agree to a process for the Contractor to submit proposed enrollment center locations to the Indiana State Police (ISP) for review and approval prior to establishing operations, and the Contractor shall adhere to such process.
 The proposals shall include the name and address of the business/organization that will house the enrollment center.
 Proposals will also include photos of the facility in question, showing, at a minimum, a view of the entrance to the building and a view of the area inside the building where fingerprinting will occur.

 Signage: